 The funding position will be reviewed triennially through an actuarial valuation, or more frequently as required.
 Payments will be met by employer contributions, resulting from the funding strategy, employee contributions or financial returns from the investment strategy.

 The Funding Strategy Statement and ISS are therefore inextricably linked.
-The latest Funding Strategy Statement can be found at:
+The latest Funding Strategy Statement can be found on the pension fund's website.